V1ncent19/Stat_415_Spring_2024/hw3/README.md

 2. Using the vectors created in the previous question, write a function that computes the distance from one user to all others.
 With this function, build a recommendation algorithm that takes a user and outputs a recommendation made by the most similar user (i.e. the most similar users favorite restaurant).
 Demonstrate this algorithm by selecting ``'Timothy Mace'`` as your user, and in your report, include his most similar user and the recommendations provided.
 Based on this example, explain how this algorithm works.
 Does this algorithm always suggest more than one recommendation for every user in the dataset?
 If not, propose a possible solution.

 3. Rather than finding users that are similar in terms of demographics, we want to find users that gave similar reviews.
-To find users that have given similar reviews, for each user $j$ you will want to form a 63-dimensional vector where entry $i$ is the user $j$'s review of restaurant $i$.
+To find users that have given similar reviews, for each user $j$ you will want to form a 63-dimensional vector where entry $i$ is the user $j$'s review score (rating) of restaurant $i$.
 This vector will have many blank entries.
 What should you use to fill in these blanks? *Hint: probably not 0.*

 Note, another way of forming question 3 is this: Make a matrix where $a_{ij}$ is user $j$'s review of restaurant $i$.
 Fill in the blank entries of this matrix.